Régis Schultz: CEO of Darty

-In April 2013, Régis Schultz became CEO of Darty - Europe's third-largest electrical goods retailer.
+In April 2013, Schultz became CEO of Darty - Europe's third-largest electrical goods retailer.
 He was in charge of managing the company's reorganization, applying the strategy code-named 'Nouvelle Confiance' which includes the "4D" plan: drive trading, digitalize Darty, develop the brand and deliver cost efficiency.

-With Régis Schultz as CEO, Darty’ stores were digitalized and the new pricing strategy supported Darty in better competing against low-cost offering.
+With Schultz as CEO, Darty's stores were digitalized and the new pricing strategy supported Darty in better competing against low-cost offering.
 Customer service was revolutionized with same-day delivery and the company launched the 'Darty button' - a home device that connects customers to Darty.
 Darty franchise program aimed to target least densely populated areas and the multi channel strategy development had a major impact on Darty's sales.
 An online marketplace similar to Amazon’s was launched to maintain the brand's leading position on the Web.
 The French online retailer Mistergooddeal was acquired, enabling Darty to set a foot in the low cost market.